Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 #### Protecting Sensitive Data with Payload Sanitizer

-Since the payload data is sensitive, {{site.base_gateway}} offers out-of-box protection to data.
+Customers may consider payload to be sensitive.
+Hence {{site.base_gateway}} offers out-of-box protection to such data.
 The captured payloads (headers and body) are run through a **log sanitizer**.
 Log sanitizer uses [Luhn] (https://stripe.com/resources/more/how-to-use-the-luhn-algorithm-a-guide-in-applications-for-businesses) algorithm, a well-known algorithm to validate credit card numbers.
 The redaction is done by replacing the matched characters with *.
 The sanitizer performs two key the functions :

 - **Authorization Header Redaction** : Redacts the authorization parameters (not the authorization scheme) from the Authorization header (HTTP reference doc)
 - **Sensitive Data Redaction** : Redacts valid credit card numbers (validated using Luhn check) that match the regex pattern:  (\\d[\\n -]*){11,18}\\d